Tōon, Ehime: Economy

 Tōon has a mixed economy centered on agriculture and light manufacturing.
-Tt is also one of the leading production areas of barley in Japan, and other important crops include paddy rice, wheat, vegetables, flowers, and mandarin oranges.
-Industry includes electrical machinery and production machinery and food processing.
-Tōon has head office and production base of PHC, a subsidiary of PHC Holdings (formerly Matsushita Kotobuki Electronics Co., Ltd.), is located in the Sendai district, where blood sugar level measurement sensors and other products are manufactured.
+It is also one of the leading production areas of hulless barley in Japan, and other important crops include paddy rice, wheat, vegetables, flowers, and mandarin oranges.
+Industry includes electrical machinery, production machinery and food processing.
+Tōon has head office and production base of PHC, a subsidiary of PHC Holdings (formerly Matsushita Kotobuki Electronics Co., Ltd.), which is located in Minamigata district, where blood sugar level measurement sensors and other products are manufactured.
+The city has Ehime University Hospital, national Ehime Medical Center, and (private) Ehime Jūzen Medical Technology School with its attached hospital, among other medical offices, which, along with national Shikoku Cancer Center located close to the city, attracts many healthcare professionals and students.
 Due to its well-developed transportation network, industry is expanding, and the city is increasingly becoming a commuter town for neighboring Matsuyama.

 Education

 Tōon has seven public elementary schools and two public middle schools operated by the city government, and one public high school operated by the Ehime Prefectural Board of Education.
 The prefecture also operates two special education schools for the handicapped.
 The medical school of Ehime University is located in Tōon.